 However, as with all tax-advantageous incentive plans, there are risks attached.
 The HMRC needs to ensure that the right companies are benefiting from the scheme and getting the technicalities right can be the difference between a successful plan and an unsuccessful one.

-We at Global Shares have gone down this road with clients many times and thus can provide you with all that you need to know about how to set up an EMI scheme for the first time, that is why we prepared a free ebook on how to launch an EMI scheme.
+We at Global Shares have gone down this road with clients many times and thus can provide you with all that you need to know about how to set up an EMI scheme for the first time.

 Taking advantage of our experts and using our enterprise incentive management software, you can rest assured that you are having all the benefits on offer and continue to do so as you grow as a company.